 If you’re like me, you love all fur babies.
-Unfortunately, not all fur babies love each other.
-Most dogs will get along with cats just fine if they are socialized with them as a puppy.
-Of course, the best dogs for cats take to felines much better than others.
+Unfortunately, not all animals love each other equally.
+Many dog breeds will get along with cats just fine if they are socialized with them as a puppy, but some are inherently bad neighbors.
+If you already have a cat and looking to adopt a dog, the below listed are the best dogs for cats that live peacefully alongside felines.

 - Afghan Hound

 That's not to say that every hunting dog breed, or those with strong prey drive, will never get along with cats.
 It's possible to train and socialize almost any canine to live alongside a feline, but it may be significantly harder with gun dog breeds, or hyperactive dogs, or genetically more aggressive dogs with strong prey drive.
 The best dogs for cats are typically easy going and laid back, more friendly or at the very least, lazy.

 Easily one of the best neighbors for a cat is a Labrador Retriever.
 An ideal family pet, Labs are gentle, sweet-natured dogs.
 They do well with families, children, and strangers.
 The laid back nature of Labrador Retrievers makes them a favorite among websites for households that also have cats.
 These dogs are intelligent and easy to train.
 Labrador Retrievers are larger, active dogs.
 They need frequent walks, or a yard to play in.

 Although the Beagle is a hunting dog, they are an exception due to their friendly demeanor and history of getting along with other animals.
 Our editor Samantha has a Beagle (and a Lab!) living together with cats in complete peace.
 They love to play, and want to make friends with any animal that will play with them.
 I grew up with Beagles myself, and they never bothered the neighborhood cats.
 They were also friendly with kids.
 These dogs require little to no brushing and grooming, and make a perfect companion.

 3. Cavalier King Charles Spaniel